tidyverse/dplyr/revdep/problems.md

     intersect, setdiff, setequal, union

-Quitting from lines 31-37 (spdplyr.Rmd)
+Quitting from lines 42-58 (spdplyr.Rmd)
-Error: processing vignette 'spdplyr.Rmd' failed with diagnostics: no applicable method for 'filter' applied to an object of class "c('SpatialPointsDataFrame', 'SpatialPoints', 'Spatial')" Execution halted
+Error: processing vignette 'spdplyr.Rmd' failed with diagnostics: no applicable method for 'mutate' applied to an object of class "c('SpatialPolygonsDataFrame', 'SpatialPolygons', 'Spatial')" Execution halted

 ```